crazycat948/OS-Project-3/devlog.md

 Key: 30, Value: 300
 Key: 40, Value: 400

-This confirmed that the in-order traversal is functioning correctly, even after node splits, and that the B-Tree structure is being maintained on disk as expected.
+his confirmed that the in-order traversal is functioning correctly, even after node splits, and that the B-Tree structure is being maintained on disk as expected.
 With this phase complete, the B-Tree supports not only insertions and searches, but also full visibility into its current contents in sorted order.
 Next, I’ll implement the load command to bulk insert from CSV files, and the extract command to export all data into a file.

+#5/10/2025 8:41pm

+I implemented the load feature in the B-Tree index manager, which allows the program to bulk-insert key-value pairs from a CSV file.
+I wrote a function called load() in btree.py that reads a specified CSV file line by line, parses each key,value pair, and inserts it into the B-Tree using the existing insert() function.
+It also includes error handling for malformed lines and missing files.

+To support this from the command line, I updated main.py by adding a new elif command == "load": block to handle the load <index_file> <csv_file> command.
+However, I ran into a strange issue where Python kept giving me a syntax error on that line, even though the code looked correct.
+The error message was:
+File "main.py", line 47
+    elif command == "load":
+                              ^
+			      SyntaxError
+It turned out to be caused by inconsistent indentation — the elif line had 5 spaces instead of 4.
+Python is sensitive to indentation, so it was treated as a broken block.
+After retyping the line manually with correct spacing and checking the previous block for proper closure, the error was resolved.
+I also realized I had forgotten to import the load function at the top of main.py, so I added load to the import list from btree.

+Once the bug was fixed, I tested the feature using the following steps:

+I created a test CSV file called input.csv with this content:
+10,100
+20,200
+30,300
+Then I ran:
+python3 main.py create tree.idx
+python3 main.py load tree.idx input.csv
+python3 main.py print tree.idx
+The output was:Key: 10, Value: 100
+Key: 20, Value: 200
+Key: 30, Value: 300
+This confirmed that the load feature works correctly and integrates seamlessly with the existing B-Tree logic.
+With this phase complete, the program now supports automated batch inserts, making it much easier to test large inputs and prepare data quickly.

+Next up, I plan to implement the extract command, which will export all key-value pairs in the tree to a CSV file.

+#5/10/2025 10:21pm
+I implemented the extract command, which allows the B-Tree index system to export all stored key-value pairs to a CSV file.
+This is useful for saving the data in a readable format or transferring it to other programs.
+I added a new function called extract() in btree.py, which performs an in-order traversal of the tree—just like the print function—but instead of printing to the console, it writes each key-value pair to a .csv file using Pythons csv module.

+One important detail was handling file existence properly: if the output CSV file already exists, the program will exit with an error message instead of overwriting the file.
+This aligns with the project spec that says the output file should remain unmodified unless explicitly created.

+In main.py, I added a new command handler for extract, which takes two arguments: the index file and the output CSV filename.
+I also updated the import statement to include extract() from btree.

+After implementing the function, I tested it using the following commands: python3 main.py extract tree.idx output.csv

+Extraction complete: all entries written to 'output.csv'.

+This confirmed that the tree was traversed in sorted order and the output file was written correctly.
+The function also handled the case when the output file already existed by printing an appropriate error message and exiting cleanly.

+With this phase complete, the system now supports both loading data from CSV and exporting it back, making it much more usable and easier to verify correctness.
+The core features of the project are now fully functional.